cysecx/cysecx/README.md

 # 💻 Christofer Washington

-Hi there! 👋 I'm Christofer Washington — a cybersecurity student at WGU, IT enthusiast, and aspiring professional dedicated to helping people and businesses stay safe in the digital world.
+Hey! 👋 I'm Christofer but everyone calls me Chris — A cybersecurity student at WGU, IT enthusiast, and aspiring professional dedicated to helping people and businesses stay safe in the digital world.

 ---